-Each on-campus housing facility is required to have fire drills per the Fire/Life Safety Policy for On-Campus Student Housing, viewable at http://ehs.uky.edu/docs/pdf/fs life safety policy.pdf.
-Part II, Section D, of the policy states that: (1) Two fire drills shall be conducted during the Fall Semester.
+Each on-campus housing facility is required to have fire drills per the Fire/Life Safety Policy for On-Campus Student Housing, viewable at http://ehs.uky.edu/docs/pdf/fs_life_safety_policy.pdf.
+Part II, Section D, of the policy states: (1) Two fire drills shall be conducted during the Fall Semester.
 The first drill shall be an announced walk-through drill.
 The second drill shall be unannounced.
 (2) One unannounced drill shall be conducted during the Spring Semester.
-(3) All fire drills shall be reported to the Office of the UK Fire Marshal via the on-line fire drill report within 48 hours of the event.
+(3) All fire drills shall be reported to the University Fire Marshal via the on-line fire drill report within 48 hours of the event.
 (4) The fire alarm shall be utilized for each drill.
-(5) The Office of Residence Life shall schedule fire drills.
+(5) The University of Kentucky Office of Residence Life shall schedule fire drills.
 Part III, Section B, has all the same requirements as stated in Part II, Section D, with the exception being that the Dean of Students Office will schedule the drills for the on-campus fraternities and sororities.
-The University Fire Marshal's Office keeps a record of each drill on file.
+The University Fire Marshal keeps a record of each drill on file.

-The University Fire Marshal coordinates an evacuation (fire) drill each semester for all residential facilities, including Main, Woodford County, North Farms, and Robinson Forest, South Farms, and Western Kentucky campuses.
-A second drill is coordinated each semester for some first-year residence halls and the more densely populated halls.
-Thus, the emergency response and evacuation procedures are tested at least twice each year, and for some of the buildings, four times a year.
+The University Fire Marshal coordinates evacuation (fire) drills each semester for all residential facilities including the University of Kentucky Main Campus and nine separate campuses: Little Research Center, North Farm, South Farm, Robinson Forest, West Kentucky Research & Education Center, Paducah Campus, Hazard Campus, Bowling Green Campus College of Medicine, and Northern Kentucky Campus- College of Medicine (if applicable).
 Students learn the locations of the emergency exits in the buildings and are guided in the direction they should travel when exiting each facility for short-term building evacuations.
 The University Fire Marshal does not notify residents in advance about the designated locations for long-term evacuations because those decisions are affected by the time of day, location of the building being evacuated, the availability of the various designated emergency gathering locations on campus, and other factors such as the location and nature of the threat.
 In both short-term and long-term building evacuations, UKPD, the University Fire Marshal, and Housing staff on the scene will communicate information to students regarding the developing situation or any evacuation status changes.

 The purpose of evacuation drills is to prepare building occupants for an organized evacuation in the case of a fire or other emergency.
-At the University, evacuation drills are used as a way to educate and train occupants on fire safety issues specific to their building.
+At the University, evacuation drills are used to educate and train occupants on fire safety issues specific to their building.
 During the drill, occupants practice procedures and familiarize themselves with the location of exits and the sound of the fire alarm.

 In addition to educating the occupants of each building about the evacuation procedures during the drills, the process also provides the University an opportunity to test the operation of fire alarm system components.
 The University Fire Marshal monitors evacuation drills to evaluate egress and behavioral patterns.
 Participating departments prepare reports that identify deficient equipment so repairs can be made immediately.
 Recommendations for improvements are also submitted to the appropriate departments/offices for consideration.

-Students receive information about evacuation and shelter-in-place procedures during their initial floor meetings and during other educational sessions that they can participate in throughout the year.
-Housing staff members are trained in these procedures and act as a constant resource for the students living in residential facilities.
+Students receive information about evacuation and shelter-in-place procedures during their initial floor meetings and during other educational sessions offered throughout the year.
+Housing staff members are annually trained in these procedures and act as a constant resource for the students living in residential facilities.